Originate/exosphere/tutorial/part_2/16_network_objects.md

-Working with a service-oriented code base can be as easy as working with monolithic code and databases, and with the right tooling it is often simpler!
+Working with a service-oriented code base can be as easy as working with monolithic code and databases, and with the right tooling it is often simpler.
+Its all about changing your way of thinking away from relational to service-oriented!